ssec/polar2grid/py/polar2grid/doc/source/design_overview.rst

 or from the command line.
 They can be stored on-disk as one or more JSON files referencing one or more binary data arrays.
 In memory, the containers are represented as python dictionaries with numpy memory-mapped files or data arrays.
-For more information about the specifics of the containers provided in Polar2Grid see the :doc:`Developer's Guide <dev_guide/containers>`.

 Frontends
 ---------